 Today is race day for one of Europe’s oldest trail races, the venerable 23-km Cross du Mont-Blanc, and a more recent 10-km trail race.
 Run the Alps has entries available for trip participants who want to enjoy a classic Alps trail race!

 For those of us watching, there are great locations to which we can run and cheer on the runners with an “Allez-Allez!” or “Bravo!”
-In town or high atop Planpraz a thousand meters above town, we’ll watch racers as they finish the course.
+In town, we’ll cheer on some of the world’s best trail runners as they arrive in Chamonix.

-It’s time to take leave of the “Valley of Trail Running.”
+It’s time to take leave of the Mont Blanc region, and all of the trail running it offers.
 Your shuttle will take you directly to Geneva for the flight home.
 An option exists to stay additional nights in Chamonix, using Run the Alps’ self-guided materials for additional trail running.

 Plan to arrive the day your tour starts, at the latest.
 Note that flights from the US usually arrive on the following day, so schedule accordingly.
 The closest airport is Geneva, about two hours away.
 This tour includes individual airport pickup in Geneva.